bberak/react-native-game-engine/README.md

 ## The Game Loop vs React Native

 A typical React Native app will only redraw itself when ```this.setState()``` is called on a component with some new state (for lack of better words).
-Often times, this is a direct response to user input (button press, keystroke, swipe) or other event (websocket callback, push notificaiton etc).
+Often times, this is a direct response to user input (button presses, keystrokes, swipes) or other event (WebSocket callbacks, push notifications, etc).

 This works perfectly fine (and is even ideal) for a business-oriented app - but it doesn't give the developer fine grained control to create highly interactive and dynamic scenes.